dhiradc/Analytics_Hub/Case Studies/readme.md

 🛠️ Automated Action:

-1. System sends a feedback survey.
+1. The new employee sends a feedback survey back to the System Manager.
-2. Collects responses and generates a report for HR.
+2. The System Manager collects responses and generates a report for HR.

 🎯 Visio Elements Included: